-burst length was 2.04 packets.
-In the second dataset (D{2p}) , the average burst length was slightly higher (2.10), but not high enough to conclude that the higher bitrate of stream S_2 was clearly responsible for burstier packet loss.
+Traditionally, the burstiness of packet loss is measured by the average loss burst length.
+In the first dataset (D{1n}) , the average burst length was 2.04 packets.
+In the second dataset (D{2n}) , the average burst length was slightly higher (2.10), but not high enough to conclude that the higher bitrate of stream S_2 was clearly responsible for burstier packet loss.
 Furthermore, the conditional probability of packet loss, given that the previous packet was also lost, was 51% in D{1p} and 53% in D{2p} .
 These numbers are consistent with those previously reported in the literature.
-Bolot [6] observed the conditional probability of packet loss to range from 18% to 60% depending on inter-packet spacing during transmission, Borella et al. [7] from 10% to 35% depending on the time of day, and Paxson [21] reported 50% conditional probability for loaded (i.e., queued behind the previous) TCP packets and 25% for unloaded packets.
+Bolot [5] observed the conditional probability of packet loss to range from 18% to 60% depending on interpacket spacing during transmission, Borella et al. [6] from 10% to 35% depending on the time of day, and Paxson [18] reported 50% conditional probability for loaded (i.e., queued behind the previous) TCP packets and 25% for unloaded packets.
 Using Paxson's terminology, the majority of our packets were loaded since the server sent packets in bursts at a rate higher than the bottleneck link's capacity.

-3.2.3.
-Loss Burst Durations
+C. Loss Burst Durations

 To a large degree, the average loss burst length depends on how closely the packets are spaced during transmission.
 Assuming that bursty packet loss comes from buffer overflow events in drop-tail queues rather than from consecutive hits by RED or from bit-level corruption, it is clear that all packets of a flow passing through an overflown router queue will be dropped for the duration of the instantaneous congestion.
 Hence, the closer together the flow's packets arrive to the router, the more packets will be dropped during each queue overflow.
-This fact was clearly demonstrated in Bolot's experiments [6], where UDP packets spaced 8 ms apart suffered larger loss burst lengths (mean 2.5 packets) than packets spaced 500 ms apart (mean 1.1 packets).
-Yajnik et al. [30] reported a similar correlation between loss burst lengths and the distance between packets.
+This fact was clearly demonstrated in Bolot's experiments [5], where UDP packets spaced 8 ms apart suffered larger loss burst lengths (mean 2.5 packets) than packets spaced 500 ms apart (mean 1.1 packets).
+Yajnik et al. [25] reported a similar correlation between loss burst lengths and the distance between packets.
 Consequently, instead of analyzing burst lengths, one might consider analyzing burst durations since the latter does not depend on inter-packet spacing during transmission.

-Using our traces, we can only infer an approximate duration of each loss burst, because we do not know the exact time when the lost packets were supposed to arrive to the client.
+Using our traces, we can only infer an approximate duration of each loss burst, because we do not know the exact time when the lost packets were supposed to arrive to the client (the exact arrival time depends on the end-to-end delay jitter suffered by each lost packet).
 Hence, for each loss event, we define the loss burst duration as the time elapsed between the receipt of the packet immediately preceding the loss burst and the packet immediately following the loss burst.
 Figure 8 shows the distribution (CDF) of loss burst durations in seconds.
 Although the distribution tail is quite long (up to 36 seconds), the majority (more than 98%) of loss burst durations in both datasets D{1p} and D{2p} fall under 1 second.
-Paxson's study [21] also observed large loss burst durations (up to 50 seconds), however, only 60% of the loss bursts studied by Paxson were contained below 1 second.
+Paxson's study [18] also observed large loss burst durations (up to 50 seconds), however, only 60% of the loss bursts studied by Paxson were contained below 1 second.
 In addition, our traces showed that the average distance between lost packets in the experiment was 172-188 good packets, or 21-27 seconds, depending on the streaming rate.